MatthiasMi/go-crypto/README.md

 so you can simply replace all imports of `golang.org/x/crypto/openpgp` with `github.com/MatthiasMi/go-crypto/openpgp`.

-A partial list of changes is here: https://github.com/ProtonMail/go-crypto/issues/21#issuecomment-492792917, and another feature to a privacy-preserving email provider's implementation is described below.
+A partial list of changes is [here](https://github.com/ProtonMail/go-crypto/issues/21#issuecomment-492792917), and another feature to a privacy-preserving email provider's implementation, [perfect forward secercy](./doc_pfs.md), is described below.

 ## Background
 The [OpenPGP specification](https://tools.ietf.org/html/rfc4880) specifies formats for encrypted messages, signed messages, etc. and the [Go crypto library](https://github.com/ProtonMail/go-crypto) of my privacy-preserving email provider ProtonMail.
 This library is a fork of the [Go crypto library](https://github.com/golang/crypto) and a collection of cryptography-related functionality, including an OpenPGP implementation in the "openpgp" subdirectory.